CONSIDERATIONS

 -

-Through interviews with hemophilia treatment center (HTC) providers who have had success and failure with referring patients to residential treatment, BD SUMHAC found that patients with BD have more success accessing residential treatment programs when a non-HTC provider makes the initial referral, and the HTC is available for support.
-When an HTC provider makes the initial referral, it highlights the patient’s bleeding disorder and may make it harder for the patient to access needed care.
+Through interviews with hemophilia treatment center (HTC) providers who have had success referring patients to residential treatment, BD SUMHAC found that people with bleeding disorders typically have more success accessing inpatient/ residential treatment programs when a non-bleeding disorders provider (a PCP, an emergency room social worker, the person’s therapist, etc) makes the initial referral with the support of the bleeding disorder provider.
+Unless the bleeding disorders provider has a pre-existing relationship with the behavioral health facility, when a bleeding disorders provider makes the initial referral, it appears to highlight the patient’s bleeding disorder and may raise more questions about the condition on the part of the facility.